mmacy/panel-rpglib/docs/01-design.md

 ## Sample project

 - **Sample game**: Include a sample project or demo game that showcases the engine's capabilities.
 This will serve as a practical reference for developers and help them get started quickly.

-By focusing on these simplified yet essential components, we can create a solid foundation for our turn-based RPG engine while ensuring it remains faithful to the D&D Basic ruleset.
-This approach will allow us to deliver a robust, flexible, and user-friendly package for developers.